dannybrown37/standupbrain/README.md

 # standupbrain

-`standupbrain` reads your Git commit and Jira activity and passed them to a local LLM that reminds you what the heck you did yesterday.
+`standupbrain` reads your Git commit and Jira activity and passes them to a local LLM that reminds you what the heck you did yesterday.